Are you saving enough for your child’s future?

 Shepherds Friendly, along with many other Friendly societies offer a variety of tax-efficient savings plans which could make your savings work that bit harder to provide for your child’s future.
 A Junior ISA is one such option where friends and family can also contribute on behalf of the child and the capital growth is tax-free.

-The infographic below will give you plenty of food for thought on what your money will provide in the future.
+The infographic below will give you plenty of food for thought about what your money will provide in the future.
 Do the calculations to give yourself an idea of how much your savings will equate to in say 18 years time.
 I was seriously surprised when I did the calculations myself.